flatironinstitute/finufft/README.md

 - Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`)

-There are also undocumented packaged codes in the `devel/` directory, for experts only.
-The python wrappers have moved here: [dfm/python-finufft](https://github.com/dfm/python-finufft)

 ### Known issues

 When requestes accuracy is 1e-14 or less, it is sometimes not possible to match